blocdraig/awesome-wax/README.md

 - [WaxDAO](https://waxdao.io/) - A suite of accessible tools on WAX blockchain.
 WaxDAO allows creators on WAX to transform their ideas into reality, without needing to learn how to code.
 - [Pepper Stake](https://pepperstake.online/) - Create your own staking system.
 Stake assets & collect reward.
 - [LaunchBagz](https://wax.launchbagz.com/) - The first launchpad for the WAX ecosystem.
+- [NeftyBlocks Me](https://neftyblocks.me/) - Effortlessly set up a NFT marketplace and customize to your needs.
 - [Cerberus](https://cerberus.ledgerwise.io/) - Discord bot that integrates with the WAX Blockchain, features such as NFT ownership verification.

 ### Directories